-Initial treatment is usually drug therapy, proceeding to laser therapy and then incisional surgery if the target IOP is not met.
+Initial treatment is usually drug therapy, proceeding to laser therapy and then incisional surgery if the target IOP is not met; however, recent evidence suggests that initial treatment with laser trabeculoplasty is at least as efficacious as drug therapy.
 Surgery may be the initial treatment if IOP is extremely high, the patient does not wish to use or has trouble adhering to drug therapy, or if there is significant visual field damage at presentation.

-Multiple drugs are available (see Table: Drugs Used to Treat Glaucoma).
+Multiple drugs are available (see table Drugs Used to Treat Glaucoma Drugs Used to Treat Glaucoma Primary open-angle glaucoma is a syndrome of optic nerve damage associated with an open anterior chamber angle and an elevated or sometimes average intraocular pressure (IOP).
+Symptoms are a... read more ).
 Topical agents are preferred.
 The most popular are prostaglandin analogs, followed by beta-blockers (particularly timolol).
-Other drugs include alpha-2-selective adrenergic agonists, carbonic anhydrase inhibitors, and cholinergic agonists.
+Other drugs include alpha-2-selective adrenergic agonists, carbonic anhydrase inhibitors, rho kinase inhibitors, and cholinergic agonists.
 Oral carbonic anhydrase inhibitors are effective, but adverse effects limit their use.

 Patients taking topical glaucoma drugs should be taught passive eyelid closure with punctal occlusion to help reduce systemic absorption and associated adverse effects, although the effectiveness of these maneuvers is controversial.
 Patients who have difficulty instilling drops directly onto the conjunctiva may place the drop on the nose just medial to the medial canthus, then roll the head slightly toward the eye so that the liquid flows into the eye.